mfrachet/cypress-audit/README.md

 ## Why cypress-audit?

-The tools we can use nowadays to verify the quality of our applications are awesome.
-They help us get a huge amount of confidence about what we ship in production and alert us when some kind of regression occurs.
+We have the chance of being able to use powerful tools to verify the performance and accessibility states of applications that we build:

-- [Cypress](https://cypress.io/) has made business oriented workflow verification super easy and fun
+- [Cypress](https://cypress.io/) has made business oriented automated verifications easy
-- [Lighthouse](https://developers.google.com/web/tools/lighthouse) has provided incredible tools to verify the performance of an application
+- [Lighthouse](https://developers.google.com/web/tools/lighthouse) has provided tools and metrics concerning applications performances
-- [Pa11y](https://pa11y.org/) provides multiple tool to control the accessibility state of our applications in a wonderful way
+- [Pa11y](https://pa11y.org/) has provided tools to analyze and improve the accessibility status of applications

-The problem is that they run in their own context and with their own internal tricks for authentication and page browsing.
+While these tools are amazingly powerful and helpful, I'm always feeling in pain when I try to use all of them in my projects.

+For example, how can I verify the performance and accessibility status of a page requiring authentication?
+I have to tweak Lighthouse and Pa11y configurations (that are different) and adjust my workflows accordingly.

+This is cumbersome because I already have my authentication logic and shortcuts managed by Cypress: why should I add more complexity in my tests?

-The idea of `cypress-audit` is to unify all of this by providing some [Cypress Custom Commands](https://docs.cypress.io/api/cypress-api/custom-commands.html) so that you can use these tools **directly inside your Cypress tests, close to your custom shortcut for navigation and login.**
+The idea behind `cypress-audit` is to aggregate all the underlying configurations behind dedicated [Cypress custom commands](https://docs.cypress.io/api/cypress-api/custom-commands.html): you can benefit from your own custom commands and you can run cross-cutting verifications directly inside your tests.

 ## Usage

-### Installation
+### Preparation

-To make `cypress-audit` working in your project, you have to follow these **3 steps**:
+In order to make `cypress-audit` commands available in your project, **there are 3 steps to follow:**

+#### Installing the dependency

-- In your favorite terminal:
+In your favorite terminal:

 ```sh
 $ yarn add -D cypress-audit